department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

 ## Environment variables setup

-If you are using z on Mac you will need to create the `.zprofile` and `.zshrc` files if they do not exists.
+If you are using zsh on Mac you will need to create the `.zprofile` and `.zshrc` files if they do not exists.

 In your `bash_profile` or `.zprofile` add the following: